HabitatFramework/UserGuide/faq/faq.rst

 **Can I use data that isn't snapped to OS MasterMap?**

 	Technically you could but only by providing dummy, unique TOID values to every feature in your data.
 This is because the tool is designed to use the TOID to determine when a physical split or merge is to be performed and to manage the TOID_Fragment_IDs.
 Without dummy, unique TOIDs the tool would assume all the features in you data are fragments of the same 'blank' TOID which would heavily impact on performance.
-However, intergrating habitat data with OS MasterMap also brings other benefits such as providing spatial accuracy to your data and providing a framework within which more recent or comprehensive habitat and land use data can be applied.
+However, integrating habitat data with OS MasterMap also brings other benefits such as providing spatial accuracy to your data and providing a framework within which more recent or comprehensive habitat and land use data can be applied.
 See :ref:`habitat_framework` for more details.

 **How do I convert my existing data into the required format?**